sahilgittushir/CSE667---DMMRS/README.md

 Sincere thanks to **Prof. Dr. Tanmoy Kundu** for designing and delivering this intellectually enriching course at **IIIT-Delhi**.
 The assignments and assessments reflect his deep academic clarity and focus on research-oriented learning.

-All content, code, and write-ups are maintained by **[Your Full Name]** and shared for the benefit of future learners, educators, and researchers.
+All content, code, and write-ups are maintained by **Sahil Tushir** and shared for the benefit of future learners, educators, and researchers.

 ---